 So how does one use the Pauling scale?
 How to associate bond dissociation energy with electronegativity?

-Pauling observed that the bond dissociation energies of hetro nuclear atoms is much more than homo nuclear atoms.
+Pauling observed that the bond dissociation energies of heteronuclear atoms are much more than homo-nuclear atoms.

 e.g.– Ed is the bond dissociation energy.

 Ed(F2) ≈159 kJ/mol ⇒ 159 kJ/mol energy is required to dissociate/break the F-F bond.

 Ed(H2) ≈436kJ/mol ⇒ 436 kJ/mol energy is required to dissociate/break the H-H bond.